Tough job. Strong team.

 Do current HRFE volunteer firefighters get first consideration in the recruitment process?

-Can I skip the aptitude test if I am a current HRFE volunteer?
+Can I skip the aptitude phase if I am a current HRFE volunteer?

 - reading comprehension